awsdocs/amazon-connect-admin-guide/doc_source/data-handled-by-connect.md

 ## Contact metadata<a name="contact-metadata"></a>

 Amazon Connect stores metadata related to contacts that flow through the system and allows authorized users to access this information\.
-The Contact Search feature allows you to search and view contact data, such as ANI or other attributes set by the contact flow, that are associated with a contact for diagnostics or reporting purposes\.
+The Contact Search feature allows you to search and view contact data, such as origination phone numbers or other attributes set by the contact flow, that are associated with a contact for diagnostics or reporting purposes\.

 Contact data classified as PII, or data that represents customer content being stored by Amazon Connect, is encrypted at rest using a key that is time\-limited and specific to the Amazon Connect instance\.
+Specifically, the customer origination phone number is cryptographically hashed with a key that is specific to the instance to allow for use in contact search\.

 The following data stored by Amazon Connect is treated as sensitive:
-+ Customer ANI
++ Origination phone number
 + Outbound phone number
 + External numbers dialed by agents for transfers
 + External numbers transferred to by a contact flow
 + All contact attributes

+## Contact Lens real\-time processing<a name="real-time-processing-data"></a>

+Content processed by Contact Lens in real\-time is encrypted at rest and in transit\.
+Data is encrypted with keys owned by Contact Lens\.

+## Voiceprints<a name="voiceprints-data-protection"></a>

+If you enable Amazon Connect Voice ID, it computes and stores voiceprints out of your customers’ speech for authenticating them in future\.
+You must specify a Speaker ID for each customer while enrolling them for Voice ID\.
+We strongly recommend that you use an identifier that does not contain PII for this field\.

+In the preview release of Voice ID, the audio data used for generating enrollment and authentication voiceprints is enqueued for deletion within 24 hours\.